olinlibrary/infinity-board/README.md

 ## Setup an AWS S3 bucket

-These instructions are based off of [this tutorial](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/s3-example-photo-album.html).
+In order to upload images to InfinityBoard, you will need to set up an AWS S3 bucket.
+The following instructions are based off of [this tutorial](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/s3-example-photo-album.html).

 First, you'll need [an AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
 Next, create an [S3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html)
 and ensure you have access to it.
 You'll also need to set the CORS policy as follows: